cameraui/sdk/go/docs/api/sensor.md

 FaceSensor reports detected faces and optional identity matches.

 Plugin authors call ReportDetections to push detected faces.
-The \`detected\` flag is auto\-derived from the detection list.
+The detected flag is auto\-derived from the detection list.

 	type FaceSensor struct{ BaseSensor }

 <a name="NewFaceSensor"></a>
 ### func NewFaceSensor

-	func NewFaceSensor(name string) *FaceSensor
+	func NewFaceSensor(name string, opts ...SensorOption) *FaceSensor

+NewFaceSensor creates a face sensor with the given name and options.

 <a name="FaceSensor.ClearDetections"></a>
 ### func \(\*FaceSensor\) ClearDetections